openpgpjs/openpgpjs/CONTRIBUTING.md

 ## Commit conventions

-We follow the seven rules of a great Git commit message, which is extensively described in [this blog post](https://cbea.ms/git-commit/), but in short the principles are:
+We roughly follow the Git commit guidelines in [this blog post](https://cbea.ms/git-commit/).

-1. Separate subject from body with a blank line
-2. Limit the subject line to 50 characters
-3. Capitalize the subject line
-4. Do not end the subject line with a period
-5. Use the imperative mood in the subject line
-6. Wrap the body at 72 characters
-7. Use the body to explain what and why vs. how

-You can also take a look at our [main branch commits](https://github.com/openpgpjs/openpgpjs/commits/main).
+Additionally, please try to follow the style of the commit messages on our [main branch](https://github.com/openpgpjs/openpgpjs/commits/main).

 ## Testing